 And all these things are all good reasons reason why sewing is liberating.
 Choice.
 And women have every right to make their own choices, like if its a sack day, or a voting a politician out of Government day.
 And as we all know, we need clothing designs made for our proper bodies which allow for those slight adjustments, sensitive to unique shapes and proportions.
 Get the pattern here.

 The only question that remains: what other colours would look good in this?
 Maybe a print?
 Contrast collar?
 Check out VB's layering style; yes, I get it, but not on me

-Please advise me because left to myself, its all just black...although the navy blue above with those pants is mighty fine looking.
+Left to myself, its all just black...although the navy blue above with those pants is mighty fine looking.
 But you know what they say, you can take the student out of art college but you cant....make her wear anything but black